COSSAS/SOARCA/documentation/content/en/docs/core-components/modules.md

+---
-# SOARCA Executer Module
+title: SOARCA Executer Modules
+weight: 6
+categories: [architecture]
+tags: [components]
+description: >
     SOARCA is extendable by modules.
 Modules allow for new steps in playbook and added capability.
+---

 ## Requirements
 Modules should be build in GO or Python and contain the following components.